Sunset Crater

-Sunset Crater is a cinder cone located north of Flagstaff in the U.S. state of Arizona.
+Sunset Crater is a cinder cone located north of Flagstaff in the U.S. state of Arizona, the youngest in a string of volcanoes (the San Francisco volcanic field) close to the nearby San Francisco Peaks.
 The crater is within the Sunset Crater Volcano National Monument.

-Sunset Crater is the youngest in a string of volcanoes (the San Francisco volcanic field) that is related to the nearby San Francisco Peaks.

 Formation

-The date of the eruptions that formed the 340 m was initially derived from tree-ring dates, suggesting the eruption began between the growing seasons of AD 1064–1065.
+The date of the eruptions that formed the 340 m was initially calculated using tree-ring dates, which suggested that the eruption began between the growing seasons of AD 1064–1065.
 However, more recent geologic and archaeological evidence places the eruption around AD 1085.
 The largest vent of the eruption, Sunset Crater itself, was the source of the Bonito and Kana-a lava flows that extended about 2.5 km northwest and 9.6 km northeast, respectively.
 Additional vents along a 10 km extending southeast produced small spatter ramparts and a 6.4 km to the east.
 The Sunset Crater eruption peaked at VEI 4 (Sub-Plinian), produced a total of 0.52 km^{3} of ejecta, had an eruption column between 20-30km tall and produced a blanket of ash and lapilli covering an area of more than 2100 km2, which forced the temporary abandonment of settlements of the local Sinagua people.

+Current condition

-The volcano has partially revegetated, with pines and wildflowers.
-The crater is the namesake for the Sunset Crater Beardtongue (Penstemon clutei).
-The volcano is monitored by the Yellowstone Volcano Observatory and is classified as a moderate threat.
+In the centuries since its eruption, Sunset Crater has partially revegetated, with pines and wildflowers.
+The volcano is the namesake for the Sunset Crater Beardtongue (Penstemon clutei).

+In early June of 2015, a website with black-and-white satellite images reported steam rising from the crater, sparking internet fears that Sunset Crater was erupting.
+However, local rangers and other officials quickly confirmed there was no volcanic activity on the ground, and it was determined that the "steam" was likely either a cloud formation or a smoke plume from a nearby prescribed burn.
+Additionally, Sunset Crater volcano is part of the San Francisco volcanic field, which is monitored by the Yellowstone Volcano Observatory.
+Although the overall volcanic field is classified as a moderate threat, geologists assert that Sunset Crater is extinct, and poses no threat.
-Damage from hikers forced the National Park Service to close a trail leading to the crater, but a short trail at the base remains.

-The hiking trail below the summit skirts the substantial Bonito Lava Flow.
-This hardened lava is black and appears fresh as it has devastated the forest in its path.
-The lava flow also created an ice cave or tube that is now closed to the public after a partial collapse.
+In 1973, severe trail damage from hikers forced the National Park Service to close the trail to the top of the crater, and backcountry hiking is no longer allowed.
+But other designated trails remain, including one that allows visitors to see inside nearby Lenox Crater.
+One trail below the summit skirts the substantial Bonito Lava Flow, hardened lava that appears black and barren, having devastated the forest in its path.
+The lava flow also created an ice cave (or "lava tube") that has been closed to the public for safety reasons since 1984, after a partial collapse of the tube.

-2015 eruption scare

-On June 5, 2015, a website with satellite images reported steam rising from the crater, leading to fears that Sunset Crater was erupting.
-The cause of the steam was later determined to be a forest fire, and geologists stated that the volcano was extinct.